Kāpiti’s Marine Reserve is now being monitored 24/7 by a high-tech web camera that provides a live feed of any illegal activities.

 Guardians plus DOC, plus the US Embassy

 It was installed by the Guardians with assistance from the Department of Conservation.
-The camera technology was funded by the Embassy of the United States of America.
+The camera technology, to additional hints, was funded by the Embassy of the United States of America.

 Guardians chair Ben Knight says the collaboration has enabled a cutting-edge tool to be deployed to protect one of New Zealand’s largest and oldest marine reserves, rated by DOC as one of the top 10 marine biodiversity hot spots.